-Apple recent iOS 15 software update has a standard feature called Mail Privacy Protection that seems to stop tracking the pixel tracking that email marketers use to see email open rates.
+Apple’s recent iOS 15 software update has a standard feature called Mail Privacy Protection that stops tracking the pixel tracking that email marketers use to see email open rates.

-As I’m writing this, more information will update, and some things might not be as disclosed so far.
-So please bear with me and give me the benefit of the doubt before pointing my inaccuracies.
+They will update more information as I write this, and Apple might not disclose some things.
+So please bear with me and give me the benefit of the doubt before pointing out my inaccuracies.

 As of today, here’s the official statement by Apple on their press release page: “In the Mail app, Mail Privacy Protection stops senders from using invisible pixels to collect information about the user.
 The new feature helps users prevent senders from knowing when they open an email and masks their IP address so it can’t be linked to other online activity or used to determine their location.”